ekstromm/unity3d-topdown-player-controller/README.md

 # unity3d-topdown-player-controller

-This is a simple player controller script for top-down 3D games in Unity.
-It is designed to reliably handle uneven terrain, slopes, and steps.
+This project showcases a simple and reliable player controller script for top-down 3D games in Unity.
+It is designed to work in a variety of environments and handle uneven terrain, slopes, and steps.